Timeline: Club Q shooting emergency response - NewsBreak

 “The initial call for service was received at 11:56 p.m. last night [Saturday].
 The initial officer was dispatched at 11:57 p.m.,” said Lt.
 Pamela Castro, Colorado Springs Police Department (CSPD).

 Within minutes the shooting was stopped by the quick action of heroes, both in uniform and not.
-At least two people inside Club Q fought and subdued the suspect, according to police.
+At least two people inside Club Q fought and subdued the suspect, according to police.5 dead, 18 injured in shooting at Colorado gay nightclub, police say

-“The first officer arrived in the area at 12:00 a.m. and the suspect was detained and subsequently taken into custody at 12:02 a.m.,” said Lt.
-Castro.COS officials give update on Club Q shooting

 Officers from all four patrol divisions in Colorado Springs responded and within minutes, dozens were on the scene to assist.